 Obtain legal assistance

-Felony burglary cases in Kansas City are usually complicated cases that require an experienced criminal defense attorney to investigate the facts of a case and prepare all the possible defenses in the case.
+Felony burglary cases in Kansas City are usually complicated cases.
+These cases require an experienced criminal defense attorney to investigate the facts of a case and prepare all the possible defenses in the case.
 Some of the common defense to burglary in both first degree and second degree include; duress, insanity, lack of intent to commit a crime therein, and entry in the building or structure was lawful.